 And this is possibly the best summary, right at the end of Creativity Inc.:

 Unleashing creativity requires that we loosen the controls, accept risk, trust our colleagues, work to clear the path for them, and pay attention to anything that creates fear

 As a leader:

 Don’t Assure What You Can’t Assure

 We all have a tendency to quell fears and make people -and ourselves- feel better in the moment.
-That can lead us to grant reassurances when we are not actually in a position to reassure.
+That can lead us to grant reassurance when we are not actually in a position to reassure.

-Catmull for example promised that “nothing would change with Disney’s merger”.
+Catmull, for example, promised that “nothing would change with Disney’s merger”.
 And that was the dumbest thing he ever said, he admits.